Estimated Reading Time: 21 mins

 Image by SHVETS production on pexels

-Anita still possesses all the traits of Annie, however she comes with some added extras that can seemingly overwhelm the usual traits that Annie typically exudes.
+Anita still possesses all the traits of Annie, however, she comes with unpleasant added extras that can seemingly overwhelm the usual traits Annie typically exudes.

 Anita can have quite the temper, is more emotionally sensitive, vulnerable, impressionable, can be direct, sharp, shy, unfiltered, and socially awkward.

-She dislikes too much noise, cannot tolerate stupidity or naivety of any kind, and has the tendency to sometimes be overindulging in things that only provide temporary gratification.
+She dislikes too much noise, is highly impatient, and cannot tolerate stupidity or naivety of any kind.

 Image by Tima Miroshnichenko on pexels